PHASE 4 OF 7

 • One killer demo moment that shows the vision

-• The 20% of features that carry 80% of the impact
+• The 20% that carries 80% of the impact

 Ship this